2015-2016 "Random Acts" Series (RAS)

 St. Jude Jam

-Tickets on sale as of Thursday, October 8 - $30/each.
+Tickets are $30/each.
 A limited number of VIP tickets are available for $100/each, which includes the concert and artist Meet and Greet.
 Limit 4 VIP tickets per purchaser.
 VIP tickets are available through the Stocker Box Office only.

 Saturday, December 12, 2015 at 7:30pm